docker/extensions-sdk/docs/dev/overview.md

     Make sure to reopen the Dashboard when you set a new source for the extension's UI.

-Once finished, you can reset the extension configuration to the original settings:
+Once finished, you can reset the extension configuration to the original settings (note htis will also reset opening chrome dev tools if you used `docker extension dev debug my-extension`):

 ```console
 docker extension dev reset my-extension